MagdalenaBunbury/SouthernLevant/README.md

 ## **CONCLUSION & NEXT STEPS**

 This dataset establishes a rigorous, standardised foundation for <sup>14</sup>C-based demographic modelling, ensuring consistency and reliability in archaeological data analysis.
 Its adaptable framework can be applied to other large-scale datasets, enhancing cross-regional comparability.
-Future developments may focus on refining outlier detection methods and integrating regional climate modelling to further improve analytical precision.
+Future developments may focus on refining outlier detection methods and integrating regional climate modelling to improve analytical precision.